 West Sacramento.
-The Shell gasoline storage facility tank farm in West Sacramento would be affected by construction of the new approach roadway and changes to roadway design regardless of which alignment is selected.
-Alignment C would require removal of more tanks and structures than the other alignments.
+The Shell gasoline storage facility tank farm in West Sacramento would be affected by construction of the new approach roadway and changes to roadway design under Alignments A, B, and C. Alignment C would require removal of more tanks and structures than the other alignments.
+Alignment D would require parcel acquisition and possible tank removal from the Buckeye Terminals parcel.
 However, assuming the tank farms are relocated per the Pioneer Bluff Transition Plan and remediation of the parcels is complete by the time bridge construction commences, the tank farm parcels will be vacant and the project would not conflict with future land uses under any alternative.